ProjectEKA/hiu-ui/README.md

-This is a forked repo from project-eka, includs few ui-enchancements.
+This is a forked repo from project-eka, includes few ui-enchancements and session management.

 ## Available Scripts